 Founded in 2011, Virtusize has raised about €4 million, excluding the current round.
 The company provides a way for online clothes stores' customers to check whether a listed garment would fit by either comparing it to a previous purchase or measuring a favourite item at home.
 The company has already partnered with 45 retailers in Japan, including Acne, Uniqlo, Balenciaga, and New Balance.

-"In Asia, the standard way [of checking the clothes' fit] is to compare the item you are looking to buy with an item that already fits you well (retailers in Asia, therefore, display the individual measurements on each style)," said Gustaf Tunhammar, the founder and CEO of Virtusize, explaining the growing traction Virtusize has gained in Asia.
+"In Asia, the standard way is to compare the item you are looking to buy with an item that already fits you well (retailers in Asia, therefore, display the individual measurements on each style)," said Gustaf Tunhammar, the founder and CEO of Virtusize, explaining the growing traction Virtusize has gained in Asia.

 Virtusize states that its solution is already available on some 20 percent of the Japanese e-commerce market for clothing.
 It also claims to have been profitable across all markets it's present on since 2017.
 In Sweden, it also claims to have a "large number" of clients among clothing brands and retailers.